RephlexZero/rist-bonding/docs/plugins/README.md

 # Plugins

 This workspace ships experimental GStreamer elements focused on RIST bonding and adaptive control.
-They are exposed through the `ristsmart` crate.
+They are exposed through the `rist-elements` crate.

 ## Provided elements